EmranAhmed/html5-sass-boilerplate/README.md

-# Simple HTML5 Boilerplate with Bootstrap, owlCarousel and fontAwesome
+# Simple HTML5 Sass Boilerplate with Bootstrap, owlCarousel and FontAwesome

 ## How to start